-When testing against the Jakarta Platform, Enterprise Edition CI, Eclipse GlassFish 6.1, you must first start the Derby DB and initialize it in addition to any other database you may be using, as explained in Configuring the Jakarta EE 9.1 CI as the VI.

-5.4.13 Entity Bean Container-Managed Persistence Test Setup for Jakarta Enterprise Beans V 1.1

-Your Jakarta Platform, Enterprise Edition implementation should map the following instance variables to a backend datastore.
-These are needed to run the TCK entity bean container-managed persistence (cmp1.1) tests.
+When testing against the Jakarta Platform, Enterprise Edition CI, Eclipse GlassFish 6.1, you must first start the Derby DB and initialize it in addition to any other database you may be using, as explained in link:#GEWUI[Configuring the Jakarta EE 10 CI as the VI]. [[GEXQB]][[entity-bean-container-managed-persistence-test-setup-for-jakartaenterprise-beans-v-1.1]] 5.4.13 Entity Bean Container-Managed Persistence Test Setup for Jakarta Enterprise Beans V 1.1 ^^^^^ ΛΛΛΛΛΛΛΛ Your Jakarta Platform, Enterprise Edition implementation should map the following instance variables to a backend datastore.
+These are needed to run the TCK entity bean container-managed persistence (cmp1.1) tests. '''

-The Jakarta Platform, Enterprise Edition CI creates the table used by container-managed persistence by appending "Table" to the bean name.
-For example, if your bean name is TestEJB, the table that will be created will be TestEJBTable.

-The container-managed fields for most cmp tests must have the following names and the following Java types:

-Column Name Java Type

-key_id Integer

-brand_name String

-price Float

-These instance variable names correspond to the following database schema:

-KEY_ID (INTEGER NOT NULL) BRAND_NAME (VARCHAR(32)) PRICE (FLOAT) PRIMARY KEY (KEY_ID)
+KEY_ID (INTEGER NOT NULL)

+BRAND_NAME (VARCHAR(32))

+PRICE (FLOAT)

+PRIMARY KEY (KEY ID)

-These instance variables are used in the transactional entity test bean for the transactional test cases (tx) and in the database support utility class for the bean behavior test cases (bb).
+These instance variables are used in the transactional entity test bean for the transactional test cases ('tx') and in the database support utility class for the bean behavior test cases ('bb').
 These instance variables, used in the enterprise bean tests, must be accessible at deployment time.
 The Jakarta Platform, Enterprise Edition CI, Eclipse GlassFish 6.1 provides the container-managed persistence implementation-specific features as part of its runtime XML file.
 Your Jakarta Platform, Enterprise Edition platform implementation needs to map the container-managed fields to the appropriate backend datastore.
 The manner in which you do this is implementation-specific.
-The DeploymentInfo class provides all of the runtime XML information as an object that is passed to the TSDeploymentInterface implementation.

-For a list of SQL statements used in CMP 1.1 finders, refer to SQL Statements for CMP 1.1 Finders.
+The 'DeploymentInfo' class provides all of the runtime XML information as an object that is passed to the 'TSDeploymentInterface' implementation.
+For a list of SQL statements used in CMP 1.1 finders, refer to link:ejbql-schema.html#GFKQT[SQL Statements for CMP 1.1 Finders]. '''